-Visit Amiens (Picardy, France)
+Visit Amiens (Picardy, France)Photo Gallery

 The town is best known for (and most visited by tourists because of) the impressive 13th century Amiens Cathedral of Notre-Dame, the largest gothic style cathedral in France.
 See Amiens cathedral for details.

-If you visit Amiens during the summer months the cathedral facade is lit to recreate the colours in which it was originally painted.
-Start to explore in the Saint-Leu region below the cathedral, which is a region of canals lined with small houses and is a pleasant part of Amiens to explore, a popular place to promenade, and one of the busiest places for cafes and restaurants.
+But there is more to Amiens than just a cathedral and the town has other highlights during a visit.
+Start to explore in the Saint-Leu region below the cathedral, which is a region of canals lined with small houses and a pleasant part of Amiens to explore, a popular place to promenade, and one of the busiest places for cafes and restaurants.
 It is also possible to take a boat ride along the river from here.

 Museums, gardens and events

-The Museum of Picardy, another imposing 19th century building, has some interesting archaeological items, and paintings by Old Masters, along with an extensive range of paintings and items spanning the last 2000 years.
+The Museum of Picardy, established in another imposing 19th century building, has some interesting archaeological items, and paintings by Old Masters, along with an extensive range of paintings and items spanning the last 2000 years.
 To make the most of your visit please first see our information about Amiens history.

 Enthusiasts of Jules Verne will want to visit the extensive museum and collection of items relating to the life of the famous 19th century author at Maison à la Tour, his home in Amiens for almost two decades at the end of the 19th century.

-A couple of popular festivals are also held in the town - Amiens film festival is held in November and Amiens Jazz Festival takes place each March.
+A couple of popular festivals are held in the town - Amiens film festival is held in November and Amiens Jazz Festival takes place each March.

 Popular local dishes to try during your visit include those made from fish - typically carp, trout and Somme eels cooked with herbs; and from meat - often braised, or cooked in beer.
 There are also some interesting local cheeses to try such as the Maroilles, Vieux Lille and Dauphin).